justbechill/clockem/README.md

 ## Example
 ![image](https://github.com/user-attachments/assets/1bbc2ff1-c1d5-4895-8a21-f6e4608cba2f)
-Send me your configs to be included in the examples!
+Send me your screenshots to be included in the examples!

 ## Configuration
 Configuration files consist of `config.toml` and `style.css` in `~/.config/clockem`.
 If no config files are found, [default configs](https://github.com/JustBeChill/clockem/tree/main/default-configs) will be generated in the correct directories.